antoncho/dft-core/stitchia-protocol-dev/docs/Validator_Workflow.md

 Concept
 -------
-Validators review scrolls and record decisions (approved/rejected) as sealed entries in the registry.
+Validators review scrolls and record decisions (approved/rejected) as sealed entries in the registry with minimal ethics checks.

 CLI
 ---